javierbyte/img2css/README.md

 [![img2css](docs-assets/screenshot.jpg)](https://javier.xyz/img2css/)

+To use it go to https://javier.xyz/img2css/
+Looking for a programmatic way to do this? see https://github.com/javierbyte/base64-image-utils I also made a per-pixel animation experiment, see https://github.com/javierbyte/morphin-

-## How does it works?
+## How does it work?

-Well, it just puts the image in a canvas, calculates an array with the rgb values, and then... creates a single pixel shadow for each value!
+This tool creates a single one pixel shadow per pixel in the source images.

 ## Why?

-Hum... to demonstrate the power of CSS!
+Hmm... to demonstrate the power of CSS!

 And this may have other interesting applications, like creating loading screens with pixel art, display images where `<img />` tags are not allowed or supported.

-I made another proof-of-concept using pixel-level animations here https://javier.xyz/morphin/

-## Development
+### Development

 Run development server: